-Hurst was created to be a haven for Magicals.
-A safe space where non-humans could live together in peace, separated from the humans who feared, hated and worshiped them in equal measure.
-But just because Hurst is a land created for peace, it doesn’t mean every Magical there is peaceful.
-There are criminals, just as there are among humans.
+Hurst was created as a haven for Magicals.
+A safe space where non-humans could live together in peace, separated from the humans who feared, hated or worshiped them in equal measure.
+But just because Hurst is a land created of peace, this does not mean every Magical is peaceful.
+There are criminals in Hurst, just as in the human world.

-Here comes the story of one of the most legendary criminals in Hurst history, and the loss of its most innocent and beloved citizen Corton had ever seen.
+Here comes the story of one of the most legendary criminals in Hurst history.
 Corton is the capital of Haldil, the third largest territory in Hurst.
-It is where the Council, the leaders of Hurst, have their base.
+It is where the Council have their base.

-Madeleine did not care for the politics in which her father was involved, nor the business her mother ran with him, but she was admired throughout the city for her sweet nature and charity work towards those who needed a helping hand, be they children, elderly, and all in between.
+Madeleine did not care for the politics in which her father toiled, nor the business her mother ran with him, but she was admired throughout the city for her sweet nature and charity work towards those who needed a helping hand, be they children, the elderly, or every age in between.

-There was no ball at which Madeleine was not the most desired dance partner, or the most eager participant.
-Mingling with the masses and being the center of attention was Madeleine’s privilege as well as her duty.
-What truly crowned Madeleine the unofficial princess of Corton was her beauty, measurable to none.
+There was no ball at which Madeleine was not the most desired dance partner or the most eager participant.
+Mingling with the masses and being the centre of attention was Madeleine’s privilege as well as her duty.
+She thrived at being adored and adoring others.
+All this made her beloved, but what truly crowned Madeleine the unofficial princess of Corton was her beauty, measurable to none.

-Dark curls that fell elegantly around her oval, innocent face, accentuated her blue eyes and pink lips against purest, pale skin.
-Her figure was healthy and appealing, and her manner of comportment the very definition of grace and propriety.
-She truly was the most beloved daughter of Corton, and no soul who met her could resist the light she cast over her surroundings.
+Dark curls fell elegantly around her innocent oval face, accentuating her blue eyes and pink lips against porcelain pale skin.
+Her figure was healthy and appealing, her manner of comportment the very definition of grace and propriety.
+She truly was the beloved daughter of Corton, and no soul who met her could resist the light she cast over her surroundings.

-But when the city found itself in a time of grief and hardship, not even the grace and goodness of Madeleine Delaney could bring comfort to the people.
-Many years ago, a great tragedy struck Corton, one that is still spoken of to this day, in the dark alcoves of taverns and whispered in streets at night.
+But when the city found itself in a time of grief and hardship many, many years ago, not even the grace and goodness of Madeleine Delaney brought comfort to the people.
+A great tragedy struck Corton, one that is still spoken of to this day in the dark alcoves of taverns and whispered by naughty youngsters trying to frighten children.

 At that time, the children of Corton slowly began to disappear.
 First the infants, followed by the vulnerable and innocent youngest children.
-Panic spread as none knew what was happening to their boys and girls.
+Two, sometimes three a night.
+Panic spread as none knew what was happening to their young.

 Each search was unsuccessful.
-No trace was ever found, and every Magical in Corton continued lived in fear that their children would vanish along with the rest.
+No trace was found, and every Magical in Corton continued living in fear that their children would vanish and never return.

-And though only the young children had gone so far, many feared for their favorite daughter, Madeleine, for she was as innocent and kind as any child, and many feared she might fall prey to this curse that loomed over the city.
+Although only the young children were missing so far, many worried for the city’s favourite daughter, Madeleine, for she was as kind-hearted as any child, and many feared she might fall prey to this curse that loomed over the city.
+If the mysterious force continued to claim more and more, it would most certainly not care that Madeleine was nearly five-and-twenty.
 Requests were made to the Council that she be taken into hiding for her own protection.

 Her father brought this idea to Madeleine’s attention one evening, when the family was gathered around the fire in the evening room.